KehindeOjo/KehindeOjo/README.md

 **Data & Financial Analyst** | *I use data to solve business challenges, not just visualize them.*

 With a solid background in finance and a sharp analytical mindset, I focus on identifying inefficiencies, uncovering trends, and guiding better decisions.
-I use tools like **Excel, SQL, Power BI, and Python** to answer the question: *"What’s really happening—and what should we do about it?"*
+I use tools like **Excel, SQL, Power BI, and Python** to answer the question: *"What’s really happening, and what should we do about it?"*

 ---